ddanix/Search-and-Grab-urls-from-Search-engines-yahoo-bin-google-C/README.md

-dummy_grab_results and parse urls to log file in c lang
+Grab results and filters urls to log file in c lang

 Simple way to grab results connecting with a http proxy from bing yahoo and google and filter urls into a log file.